 Making a baby isn’t always as straightforward as it seems.
 If you or your partner work away a lot, or you’re both exhausted, it can feel downright impossible.
 Here’s how to sync your schedules…

 Start by calculating your most fertile days.
 These are typically day 9 to day 15 in a 28-day cycle.
-Mark these on the calendar and schedule important work commitments round them where possible.
+Mark these on the calendar and do not schedule important work commitments round them where possible.

 Sex might feel like the last thing you want to do after a stressful day at work, but it’s actually the perfect antidote.
 One study found people responded better to stress after sex, thanks to a rise in the hormone oxytocin.